Pet Rooster Kills 76-Year-Old Woman In Rare Attack, Pecking Her To Death

 — Pacific Vein Care (@PacificVeinCare) September 4, 2019

 In this particular case, the patient had some other medical issues that may have played a role in her death as well.
-Specifically, the report’s authors note that she had, in the past, been treated for hypertension, hyperlipidemia, and non-insulin dependent diabetes mellitus, in addition to her varicose veins.
+Specifically, the report’s authors note that in addition to her varicose veins, she had been treated for hypertension, hyperlipidemia, and non-insulin dependent diabetes mellitus.

 Meanwhile, when it comes to domestic livestock and fatal attacks on humans, birds rarely make the list.
 In fact, according to Popular Science, cows and horses account for the majority of livestock attacks on humans.